skrey/yellow-extensions/disqus/README.md

 ---------------------
 The comments are shown with [Disqus](http://disqus.com), which is a comment service for websites.
 To use the plugin open file `system/config/config.ini` and add `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.

-This plugin uses an online service, use the [comments plugin](https://github.com/nasendackel/yellow-comments) as a selfhosted alternative.
+This plugin uses an online service, use [comments](https://github.com/nasendackel/yellow-comments) as an alternative.